dwar42vo/basic-scanlator/README.md

 # Features

-The script takes 4 arguments, which are "Source Language", "Target Language", "Translation Engine" and "Mode".
-Mode is optional.
+The script takes 6 arguments, which are "Source Language", "Target Language", "Translation Engine", "Mode", "Font" and "Translation File".
+Mode, Font and Translation File are optional.

 The valid values for each of these are: